 - Introduce and advance new marine and hydrokinetic technologies to provide sustainable and cost-effective renewable energy from the nation's waves, tides, currents, and ocean thermal gradients.

-- Research and develop innovative hydropower technologies to sustainably tap our country's diverse water resources including rivers, non-powered dams, conduits and canals.
+- Research and develop innovative hydropower technologies through efforts such as the HydroNEXT initiative to sustainably tap our country's diverse water resources including rivers, non-powered dams, conduits and canals.